e271828e/Flight.jl/docs/notes/design/framework_design.md

 start — exactly the forms the differencing bullets below recover from the cumulative stores, term by term.
-The reset is periodic, not condition-triggered, so events are the wrong tier; and it is a discrete-tier write into continuous state, exactly the operation this design forbids (`h` writes only its own `z`; handlers are the sole `x`-resetters, and they are guard-driven).
+The reset is periodic, not condition-triggered, so events are the wrong tier; and it is a discrete-tier write into continuous state, exactly the operation this design forbids (`g` writes only its own `z`; handlers are the sole `x`-resetters, and they are guard-driven).
 Integrate-and-dump falls squarely into the crack between the kinds: tightly-coupled continuous and periodic dynamics in one physical device.